Duplicate, Google Chose Different Canonical Than User

-You would have faced Duplicate, Google chose different canonical than user coverage or page indexing issue.
-Does it hurts your web page from attracting target traffic?
+Have you ever faced Duplicate, Google chose different canonical than user coverage or page indexing issue?
+Then you might have wondered if it hurts your web page from attracting target traffic.

 What is Duplicate, Google Chose Different Canonical Than User?

-This is one of the Google Index coverage/page issue that occurs as Google prefers other version of URL as canonical than the user-declared canonical URL.
+Duplicate, Google chose different canonical than user is a coverage/page indexing issue that happens when Google prefers other version of URL as canonical than the user-declared (website owner) canonical URL.

 This coverage issue occurs for the following reasons,